janani-ob/janani-ob/README.md

 - 👋 Hi, I’m @Janani
+- 👩‍🎓 I am doing my UG in Computer Science at MCET.
-- 👀 I’m interested in Web development
+- 👀 I’m interested in designing websites.
-- 🌱 I’m currently learning front end development in Spotknack mission 2021
+- 🌱 I’m currently learning front end development in Spotknack mission 2021.
+- 📫 You can reach me on LinkedIn and Twitter.